Agri-Hub/Callisto/Knowledge_Graph/README.md

 ```
 -----

-2. Return all Tweets that made reference to pollution within the boundaries of Germany:
+2. Return all Tweets that made reference to pollution within the boundaries of Germany.
 ```
     PREFIX tweets: <https://purl.archive.org/callisto/>